Tankudoraiba/bin-chan/README.md

 3. **Text Size Limit**: Text submissions are limited to 6000 characters.
 4. **Automatic Expiry**: Text is automatically deleted from the database after its expiration time.
 5. **Alternate endpoint**: You can get the content of the share as plain text for cli aplications.
 Link changes to http://example.com/text/sharename
+6. **Password lock and encryption in database**: You can lock share with password.
+Additionaly it will be encrypted in database, in this way it will not be redable for server admin. you can pass password in curl if you need in cli.
+Link changes to http://example.com/text/sharename?password=pass
 ## How to Use the Bin-chan Website

 1. **Home Page**: